thiagomides/cs_binary/README.md

 #### Chapter command

-You can customize the chapter command with `--command STR` where `STR` is a valid python [format string](http://docs.python.org/library/stdtypes.html#string-formatting-operations).
+You can customize the chapter command with `--command CMD` where `CMD` is a valid python [format string](http://docs.python.org/library/stdtypes.html#string-formatting-operations).

     command arguments:
       list                return playlist now